Historical Huts from the Antarctic Heroic Age

 It set the pattern for Antarctic buildings for the next fifty years or so of wooden huts designed to be erected quickly during a short summer season that will at some time be interrupted by adverse weather conditions.

 Some are real "time capsules" full of equipment and the belongings of the men who occupied the huts on their expeditions.
-They are still slowly decaying however, and there are now dedicated restoration activities to remove and preserve some the artifacts found in the huts before they are lost forever, whether they are returned to the huts to be seen in situ or taken to museums in other countries if they are rather too delicate to last much longer.
+They are still slowly decaying however, and there are now dedicated restoration activities to remove and preserve some the artifacts found in the huts before they are lost forever, they may be returned to the huts to be seen in situ or taken to museums in other countries if they are too delicate to last much longer.

 Visiting the Huts